AmitRanjan235/ImageClassifier_Udacity_project/ImageClassifier/README.md

-#AI Programming with Python Project
+<h1>AI Programming with Python Project</h1>
-##Project Overview
+<h2>Project Overview</h2>
-**This project is a part of the Udacity AI Programming with Python Nanodegree Program.
+<p>This project is a part of the Udacity AI Programming with Python Nanodegree Program.
 In this project, we built an image classifier that can classify flower species among 102 different categories using a deep learning model.
-We used PyTorch to train an image classifier on a dataset of flower images.
-Development Notebook Package Imports All the necessary packages and modules are imported in the first cell of the notebook.**
+We used PyTorch to train an image classifier on a dataset of flower images.</p>

 <h2>Part 1 - Development Notebook</h2>
 <p>The development notebook contains all the code needed to train the flower image classifier from scratch.
 It includes the following components:</p>